Macbeth98/Solidity-Examples-and-Tests/README.md

 # Solidity-Examples-and-Tests
-The Repo Mainly consists of Basic Solidity Examples.
+The Repo Mainly consists of Basic Solidity Examples and Test Contracts.